claranet/terraform-datadog-monitors/middleware/nginx/README.md

 Creates DataDog monitors with the following checks:

-- Can't connect to nginx vhost status
+- Nginx vhost status does not respond

 ## Inputs